-To establish Wi-Fi in your home, all you need is either a modem connected to a wireless router, or a gateway, which is a modem and wireless router in one unit.
-The modem provides access to the Internet, and the router broadcasts a Wi-Fi signal, allowing your devices to connect to each other and the Internet.
-Any wireless-capable device can then use this signal to connect to the Internet.
-Find out how to set up a router and wireless network.
+To establish WiFi in your home, all you need is either a modem connected to a wireless router, or a wireless gateway, which is a modem and wireless router in one unit.
+The modem provides access to the Internet, and the router broadcasts a WiFi signal, allowing your devices to connect to each other and the Internet.
+A WiFi-capable device can then use this signal to connect to the Internet.
+See Set Up Your Wireless Network with a Router for information on how to set up a router and WiFi network.

 Routers are available from many different manufacturers.
-The Wireless Gateway 1 (Model Numbers TG852G, TG862G, SMCD3GNV, TC8305C) and Wireless Gateway 2 (Model Numbers DPC3939, TC8706) are Comcast-provided devices that connect your Internet, phone and home network.
+The Wireless Gateway 1 (model numbers TG852G, TG862G, SMCD3GNV, TC8305C), Wireless Gateway 2 (model number DPC3939) and Wireless Gateway 3 (model numbers DPC3941T and TC8717) are Comcast-provided devices that connect your Internet, phone and home network.
 They make setting up a wireless home network as simple as possible.
-Learn more about wireless gateways.
+See About Wireless Gateways for more information.

-Both the Wireless Gateway 1 and Wireless Gateway 2 come pre-set with the best possible security options for a home network.
+All of Comcast's wireless gateways come pre-set with the best possible security options for a home network.
 However, if you have a router from another manufacturer, there are many different steps you can take to protect your network.
-See the security options available for your wireless gateway.
+See Securing Your Wireless Gateway Network for the security options available for your wireless gateway.

 What is Dual-Band WiFi?